mehulsoni/starbux-api/README.md

 This is a starbux api Starbux providing a REST API to a Front end UI.

-The entire application is contained written in Java and using spring boot/ docker for running it into container
+The entire application is written in Java and using Java 11, spring boot and docker for running it into container and postgres as a backend database.

 `build-script.sh` and `run-test.sh` runs a simplistic test and generates the API documentation below.